Comparisons12 min read

 Integrations

 Bluehost integrates directly with WordPress.com's ecosystem, WooCommerce, Yoast, and a wide marketplace of plugins via one-click installs.
-There's also a Microsoft 365 bundle available, which some small business owners will find genuinely useful.
+There's also a Microsoft 365 bundle available, which some small business owners will genuinely find useful.

 Winner: Bluehost for WordPress-centric workflows; Namecheap for developer and API-heavy workflows